thoukydides/homebridge-skybell/README.md

 ## Webhooks

-To enable the option of quicker button press and motion events this plugin supports optional webhooks.
-These are enabled by specifying the port number for the web server using the `port` value in the `config.json` file.
+This plugin supports webhooks that can be used to supplement polling of the SkyBell cloud to detect button press and motion events.
+Use of the webhooks is entirely optional.

-An optional `secret` phrase may also be specified in the `config.json` file.
-If this is present then the same value must be included in all webhook requests for authentication.
+Webhooks are enabled by adding a `port` value in the `config.json` file to specify the port number on which the web server should listen for requests.
+An optional `secret` phrase may also be specified to authenticate webhook requests.

 Two URLs are supported corresponding to button press and motion events:
 * `/homebridge-skybell/trigger/button`